taroooyan/bg-wiki/NANO-MANUAL.md

 ![]
 (https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/wiki_small_components_4.jpg)

 The "headers" are long black components with pins or legs.
-They are provided in several types and lengths of rows, several which you cut to size with a pair of wire-cutters.
+They are provided in several types and lengths of rows, several which need to be cut to the proper size (wire-cutters work well for this).
 They are used for attaching the breakouts to the board.
-(The breakouts in the kit include the OLED display, the Arduino Fio, the GPS module, the OpenLog memory unit and the audio connector.
+(The breakouts in the kit include the OLED display, the Arduino Fio, the GPS module, and the OpenLog memory unit (and the audio connector as well if you're installing one).
 Their installation is detailed below, further along in this manual.
 Breakouts sometimes are called “daughter boards” or “shields”.)
 Most of the headers go on the front face of the main board, but two go on the backside as discussed below.
 Refer to the placement guides.

 Be careful when cutting the long headers to length.
 Refer to  Fig.# Large Parts Placement Guide guide and to their relevant photos in this Manual.
-Cutting is done easily with fingernail clippers, but is also possible by scoring with a knife and snapping them off.
-Some people prefer to cut all of them to length ﬁrst, some like to cut them as needed.
+As mentioned above, cutting is done easily with wire-cutters, but is also possible by scoring with a knife and snapping them off.
+Some people prefer to cut them all to length ﬁrst, some prefer to cut them as needed.

 For a list of the headers in the kit before their division, see [[Parts and accessories|https://github.com/Safecast/bGeigieNanoKit/wiki/Parts-and-accessories]] wiki page.
 Of the following 5 header rows, the first 4 long rows are to be divided as follows: